History

 1930 – 1940

 In January 1935 the LIRR lowered its tracks, a change that prevented auto and pedestrian accidents at the train crossing.
-To get the nation’s economy going the Federal Housing Administration (FHA) provided low-cost loans for apartments and houses.
-In January 1936 the Callan Brothers announced their plans to build “Wyngate” a residential development with house prices at $12,000 - $18,000.
+To stimulate the nation’s economy, the Federal Housing Administration (FHA) provided low-cost loans for apartments and houses.
+In January 1936, the Callan Brothers announced their plans to build “Wyngate” a residential development with housing prices ranging between $12,000 and $18,000.
 The houses set a new standard in the Village.
 Advertisements proclaimed “The atmosphere of peace and charm is maintained at Wyngate by a group of congenial fellow-owners as the surest guarantee of life-long happiness to all home owners here.”
 The homes featured “General Electric Oil furnaces, winter air conditioning, GE kitchen equipment, slate roofs, sewers and concrete roads and Old Shade Trees.”
-Advertisements stressed their convenience to New York City and 2-car garages.
+Advertisements stressed their convenience to New York City and two-car garages.
 The Callans, like other developers, did not sell to Jewish or African American families.

 A World Transformed

 With the end of the Depression and the beginning of World War II, many investors were hesitant to build in the Village.
-The Village’s Japanese citizens including Mr. Takagi, a photographer, lost their homes and businesses.
+The Village’s Japanese citizens, including Mr. Takagi, a photographer, lost their homes and businesses.
 They were sent to internment camps but returned to the Village after the war ended.
+Elsewhere, the owner of Uhlman’s Bakery put a notice in their window saying “We are not Nazis, we are Americans.”
+Nevertheless, German storeowners were also subject to harassment.

 The Merchant Marine Academy opened on the grounds of the former Chrysler Estate in 1943.
-The Academy employed local residents including African Americans and 1st generation Americans.
-To assist the new workers and returning veterans the FHA asked developers to build affordable apartments that also accommodated cars.
-The first major FHA sponsored buildings were the Village Gardens apartments.
-The buildings boast classic Colonial features such as gable roof pediments, oculus windows, entrance porches and curbside parking.
-Brookwood Hall at 90 Knightsbridge Road is another example of this form.
-The first residents were professionals and young couples whose parents were immigrants in the early 1900s, new European immigrant and Holocaust survivors.
-The buildings were attractive for many women because they could do their grocery shopping in the Village without driving.
+The Academy employed local residents, including African Americans and first-generation Americans.
+To assist the new workers and returning veterans, the FHA asked developers to build affordable apartments that also accommodated cars.
+The first major FHA-sponsored buildings were the Village Gardens apartments.
+These apartments featured Colonial Revival motifs, such as red-brick cladding, semi-circular and columned porticos, six-light windows, wood cornices with dentils and pedimented gable-front roofs, while also providing curbside parking.

 The largest apartment building developer was Sol Atlas, a Great Neck resident.
 Atlas initially targeted returning World War II veterans for his buildings.
-Shortly after Atlas submitted his plans the United Nations requested the units for their workers in nearby Lake Success, its first headquarters.
-When the veterans groups learned of the deal they protested to Village authorities and local newspapers.
-On July 12, 1946 the Great Neck Record reported that the UN agreed to release 90 apartments to veterans.
-While many UN workers occupied these modest apartments, others lived above downtown stores.
+Shortly thereafter, Atlas submitted his plans to the United Nations, whose housing representatives asked that the proposed units for their workers be situated in nearby Lake Success, its first headquarters.
+When the veterans’ groups learned of the deal, they protested to Village authorities and local newspapers.
+On July 12, 1946, the Great Neck Record reported that the UN had agreed to release ninety of the Lake Success apartments to the veterans.
+While many UN workers occupied these modest apartments, others lived above downtown stores in Great Neck.

-Manoug Exerjian worked with Atlas while also building 5 Bond Street, a streamlined moderne style structure that included street level stores, upstairs offices and terraced balconies with a decorative iron balustrade.
-Exerjian was also responsible for 10 Grace Avenue, a similar style storefront building that wraps around its corner, presenting the traveler with a panoramic experience.
+Manoug Exerjian worked with Atlas while also building 5 Bond Street, a streamlined Moderne-style structure that included stores on the ground floor with upstairs offices and terraced balconies with a streamlined iron balustrade.
+Exerjian was also responsible for 10 Grace Avenue, another Moderne-style mixed-use office building close by that wrapped around the corner at Bond Street, resulting in a panoramic experience for the passersby.

-At the same time developers saw even more reason to build in Great Neck.
-In February 1947 the Callan Brothers started construction on the Town House apartments off Cutter Mill Road.
-The brick buildings, also designed by Exerjian, featured winding walks, flower gardens, evergreens and flowering shrubs, fireproof construction, balconies and sundecks.
-The units included dining alcoves, television antennas, oversized closets, and washing and drying machines.
-As in the Wyngate development the Callans restricted the apartments to Christian families and couples.
+At the same time, developers saw reason to build in Great Neck.
+In February 1947, the Callan Brothers started construction on the Town House apartments off Cutter Mill Road.
+These complex of brick-clad buildings, also designed by Exerjian, featured winding walks, flower gardens, evergreens and flowering shrubs, fireproof construction, balconies and sundecks.
+Units included dining alcoves, television antennas, oversized closets and washer and dryers.
+As with the Wyngate development, the Callans restricted the apartments to Christian families and couples.

-In August 1947 Sol Atlas submitted plans for the tallest apartment building in the Village: an 8-story apartment building on Welwyn Road.
-In addition to the large size of the structure, there were no parking provisions.
-As a result the Village trustees held public hearings to limit building heights to 4-stories and 60-feet.
+In August 1947, Sol Atlas submitted plans for the tallest apartment building in the Village: an eight-story apartment building on Welwyn Road.
+In addition to the large size of the structure, there were no provisions for parking.
+As a result, the Village trustees held public hearings to limit building heights to four stories and/or sixty-feet.
 Although the building was never constructed, the ordinance passed.
 The Village also created five parking lots to help local merchants attract customers.

-In June 1950 Wanamakers department store broke ground on its first suburban store at Sol Atlas’ new shopping center.
-Atlas hoped that the center at Middle Neck & Cutter Mill Road would preserve the beautiful trees, yet offer shoppers a memorable experience.
-The 3-story structure included a 2-story show window, two elevators and parking for 500 cars.
+In June 1950, Wanamakers department store broke ground on its first suburban store at Sol Atlas’ new shopping center.
+Atlas envisioned that the center at Middle Neck and Cutter Mill Roads would offer shoppers a bucolic setting enhanced by its beautiful trees.
+The three-story structure included a two-story show window, two elevators and parking for five hundred cars.
 Wanamakers was replaced by Stern’s Department store in 1955 and later by Gertz Department Store.

-By 1950 Great Neck was a totally different community.
-The numerous apartment buildings, distinctive in style and size, attracted people of modest means who wanted the bucolic surroundings offered by the garden apartments, yet the convenience of working in Manhattan.
+By 1950, Great Neck had been transformed.
+The numerous apartment buildings, distinctive in style and size, attracted people of modest means who sought suburban calm within the bucolic setting of a garden apartment, afforded by easy access to Manhattan.
 The architecture of the area also saw changes.
-The historic commercial buildings remained, but there were new ones that offered a different vision of the community - a modern façade with sparse ornamentation.
-The shopping center built by Sol Atlas marked a new beginning for the downtown, along with new stores on Bond Street.
-These priorities of modest affordable apartments and new stores with convenient parking would influence the Village’s surroundings for many decades.
+The historic commercial buildings remained, but there were new ones that offered a different vision of the community, characterized by modern façades with minimal ornamentation.
+The shopping center built by Sol Atlas marked a new beginning for the downtown augmented by the introduction of new stores on Bond Street.
+These priorities of modest affordable apartments, bolstered by new stores with convenient parking, would define the Village experience for many decades to come.

 The New Architecture of Long Island